Casper64/vaunt/README.md

 In the future custom blocks will be able to be registerd in Vaunt by passing a function that takes a EditorJs block as input and outputs html.

-The goal of this project is to provide a backend cms with developers can extend to create their own themes and extensions.
+The goal of this project is to provide a backend cms which developers can extend to create their own themes and extensions.